valohai/docs/source/faq.rst

 How do I upload files from my executions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Anything written to the ``/valohai/outputs`` directory will be uploaded and accessible after the execution.
+Anything written to the ``/valohai/outputs`` directory will be uploaded after the execution.

 The files are uploaded into a user-specific section of our AWS S3 bucket by default, but you can customize this.